wiscdecathlon/dami_2_project/README.md

 # dami_2_project
-This repository is for the DAMI2 Data Mining Project
+This repository is for the DAMI2 Data Mining Project for Nathan Brown

 The repository contains an R file containing the code used to run a data mining experiment with abstract as follows: